Gambit7991/RestAssured/README.md

 # RestAssured
-This is a rest assured architecture
+This is a rest assured architecture sample